trailofbits/deepstate/README.md

 with a fully qualified name (e.g., `Arithmetic_InvertibleMultiplication_CanFail`), which test to run, using the `--input_which_test` flag to the binary.
-By default, DeepState will run the first test defined.
+By default, DeepState will run the last test defined.

 You can compile with `afl-clang-fast` and `afl-clang-fast++` for deferred instrumentation.
 You'll need code like: